alinnman/celestial-navigation/APPDOC.md

-The map interface requires a **browser** and an **active internet connection** to present full map displays.
-NOTE: Without an internet connection you may have less good results.
-Se the list below.
+The map interface requires a **browser** and an **active internet connection** to present full map displays with full detail.
+Without an internet connection you will see a much coarser map on a continental scale.
 Use [plotting](#plotting) for active navigation without internet connection if you have a plotting device available.

 <a name="browser-list"></a>

 Different browsers behave differently.
-This is a list of test results for some browsers.
+This is a list of test results for some browsers, when tested on a Samsung Galaxy S23 unit.
+(Other devices may show different results!)
 We show support for online (internet active) and offline (no internet).
 The background tile will not work properly when offline (the base map), but older tiles may be cached.